hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ## Overview of Architecture

-The FPC-Lite architecture is constituted by a set of components which are designed to work atop of an unmodified Hyperledger Fabric framework: the FPC chaincode package and the Enclave registry chaincode, which run on the Fabric Peer; the FPC client, which sits onto the Fabric client.
+The FPC Lite architecture is constituted by a set of components which are designed to work atop of an unmodified Hyperledger Fabric framework: the FPC chaincode package and the Enclave registry chaincode, which run on the Fabric Peer; the FPC client, which sits onto the Fabric client.
 The architecture is agnostic to other Fabric components such as the ordering, gossip or membership services.

 ![Architecture](../images/fpc/high-level/Slide2.png)